-Staff spoken with felt well supported by the management team, however, we believe that others who contacted us, were not.
+Staff spoken with felt well supported by the management team.

-The systems operated within the home relating to how information was processed and how systems were audited needed improvement.
-Having robust systems in place will assist staff to identify areas of service delivery that require improvement, mitigate risks
+The systems operated within the home relating to how information was processed and how systems were audited was satisfactory.
+The systems assisted staff to identify areas of service delivery that required improvement, mitigate risks.